 For more information or to talk with a Lifespan specialist adviser, please contact Lifespan today.

 A self-managed super fund (SMSF) may not be right for everyone.
 When assessing the merits of establishing an SMSF you should consider both the advantages, costs and responsibilities associated with being a trustee of a self-managed fund.

 A self-managed super fund (SMSF) is a form of superannuation fund that offers members the opportunity to take control of their retirement savings and manage the day to day decisions and obligations associated with running a superannuation fund.

-Some people prefer the hands-on control that can only be attained through a self-managed super fund.
+Some people prefer the hands-on control that a self-managed super fund offers.
 However, with this added control comes both additional responsibilities and greater workload.
 Clients need to be prepared for the need to research their investment options and track the performance of the fund on a regular basis to ensure investment decisions meet the needs and objectives of the fund’s members.
 In addition, there is the need to ensure that the fund meets all the obligations under the very strict rules regulated by the Australian Taxation Office (ATO).

-Discover how a Lifespan adviser can help you with your self-managed super fund, contact Lifespan Financial Planning about all your SMSF needs today.
+Discover how a Lifespan adviser can help you with your self-managed super fund, contact Lifespan Financial Planning today.